 Proper fit with a mask is extremely important.
 When putting on your mask make sure that no hair is trapped that may break the seal.
 You may have to make some minor size adjustments with the strap.
 Contrary to popular perception, the tighter the strap, the more likely the mask will leak.
 You also have to play with the positioning of the strap on the back of your head when you are wearing it.

 The snorkel is always placed on the left side of the mask, which has been the traditional position, thanks to scuba divers.
-If you forget to place it on the left, you will quickly be reminded as the mouthpiece is curved to add more comfort from having it on the left.
+If you forget to place it on the left, you may quickly be reminded as some snokels have a mouthpiece that is curved to add more comfort from having it on the left.

 Some novice snorkellers tend to forget that they have a snorkel in their mouth but are quickly reminded when they accidentely put their head too far under the water.
-Depending on the design they are either reminded by a gush of water going down the barrel of the tube or it closing off completely as is the case with "dry" design.
+Depending on the design they are either reminded by a gush of water going down the barrel of the tube, or it closing off completely as is the case with a 'dry top' design.

 When breathing through the snorkel it is important that you seal your lips around the mouthpiece.
 The keyword is breath THROUGH it rather than around it.